 SMALL batteries &electronic items such as TV’s, VCR’s computers, monitors, stereos, etc.

-Donations are appreciated to help cover dumping fees & so this event can continue.
+Donations are appreciated to help cover dumping fees The

 All donations should be addressed to : SMFA Cleanup Committee